nadrino/kotor-walkthrough/kotor2/walkthrough/00_LS_Temperate/06_Onderon/08_Onderon.md

 - Kex -> MAND -> get inventory
   - Kex here doesn't know why you'd let me roam free.
 He doesn't trust me.
   - Let me see...
-- Guide
+- Before leaving the camp
 - MAND `I want to have a word with you` -> Unifications of the clans
   - What is it?
     - How do you plan on doing that?
     - Is that a threat?
-- Make sur Visas has a simple single blade LS
+  - If you're leader of the Mandalorians, I would have thought you'd be tougher than you are.
+  - Can you do anything to help out?
+  - Do you know anything about this world?
 - HARD SAVE
+- You can you the guide (our Mandalore is your guide!)

 - EBON
-  - Disciple `I wish to show you something.`
+  - cutscene: Disciple `I wish to show you something.`
     - What?
-  - Bao
-    - Learn Beast trick + Dominate mind
-  - Same with Atton and Visas
   - MAND `Nice ship you have here.
 Where did you get it?`
     - We requisitioned it from the clutches of a Sith warship.
-    - Simulants
+    - What's your take on the Republic?
+      - You seem awfully complimentary of Revan, considering he almost destroyed your people.
+      - Perhaps the Jedi thought the Mandalorians a threat not worthy of their attention.
+    - Can you tell me about the Mandalorians?
+      - **Can you tell me of Mandalorian history?**
+      - There's more to life than war and battle.
+    - Are you certain the clans will follow you? `c_localn_eq(15, 1)&&!c_influence_bt(2, 41, 59)`
+      - **I don't see any army with you yet.**
+      - Why haven't the clans come together earlier?
+      - **I don't want the Mandalorians to become that powerful again.**
   - G0T0
     - What was it like breaking away from the Republic? `if c_global_gt("000_Know_Goto", 0)`
       - So you started to enjoy crime?
       - Doesn't sound like you enjoyed working for the Republic.
       - I had other questions.
     - What capabilities do you possess?
+  - Atton
+    - Learn
+  - T3
+    - T3, did you know Mandalore? `[4]: 371 if z_t3mand_dlg("Mand")||c_global_eq("000_T3_Cand")`
+    - Once?
+    - What happened?
+    - Of course I want to know.
+    - He was left behind?
+By who?
+    - His master?
+    - And your Master.
+But why?
+    - Why doesn't he recognize you?
+    - Yeah, but not every droid is the same... well, maybe they are to a Mandalorian.
+    - Can you tell me what happened to Canderous?
+    - Yes, I want to see the holorecord. `!c_influence_bet(8, 21, 79) -> BUG Black screen?` `BUG DP_Canderous`
+  - Bao
+    - Learn Beast trick + Dominate mind
+  - Same with Atton and Visas

   - Kreia (need 3 lightsabers) `TSLRCM`
     - I wish to learn about lightsaber combat. `c_area("003EBO")||c_global_eq("000_Before_Visas_Trn")` + `c_visasfightav()`
     - **I don't want to fight her.**